CLARIN-PL/LEPISZCZE/README.md

 ## Reproducibility

-Our experiments can be easily reproducible with [DVC](https://dvc.org) repro & [W&B](https://wandb.ai) logging.
+Our experiments can be easily reproduced with [DVC](https://dvc.org) repro & [W&B](https://wandb.ai) logging.
 Using `dvc repro` command and with W&B token setup.

 **DISCLAIMER** Reproduction of full pipeline could take above 2000 hours to compelete on a single GPU device.
 We advise to execute stages in parallel on mutiple GPU computing devices.

 ### Access to DVC remote repository